inkenbrandt/waterisomix/readme.md

 # HydroMix v1.0: a new Bayesian mixing framework for attributing uncertain hydrological sources
 Unofficial Copy of the Original Downloaded from https://doi.org/10.5281/zenodo.3475429 <br>
-Original Hydromix was written by Harsh Beria.
-This library also includes scripts translated from Gabe Bowen's R library watercomp.
+Original Hydromix was written by Harsh Beria and can be found at https://github.com/harshberia93/HydroMix/tree/20191007_GMD This library also includes scripts translated from Gabe Bowen's R library watercomp.

 For the publication of HydroMix, link to manuscript is: